taggart-comet/background_task/README.md

 **_Light, high-load ready, handy background-task module for Django._**

+`Django 3 \ Python 3 \ Mysql` _(can probably work with older Django and Postgres)_

+Scalable.
+Writes logs in MySQL, with rotation and handy access to display in an admin area.
+Easy to attach statistics and set triggers on queue overflow.

 ##### Use case #1:
 >I need to send emails to my users asynchronously.